 Whether it is human or physical, people or environment, soon you will realise (if you haven’t already) that geography, really is, all around us.
 If you don’t believe me, go and look out of your window…right now!
 What do you see?

 Welcome to georgaphyatsanctonwood.com

 About the department

 The geography department at Sancton Wood School is run by Mrs Sophia Corpas (BSC Hons, PGCE).
-A teacher of humanities specialising in geography, I studied geography, with a subsidiary in French, at the University of Manchester and later gained my PGCE from the University of Buckingham.
+A teacher of humanities and now Head of Humanities my specialism is geography and I studied geography, with a subsidiary in French, at the University of Manchester and later gained my PGCE from the University of Buckingham.
 I have a background in media, mentoring and project management and came into teaching after taking a career break to raise my three children.
-I have been and always will remain (as the students will no doubt tell you!) completely in love with the humanities and in particular both physical and human geography.
-I have lived in the UK and Spain and have had both the pleasure and the privilege of travelling far and wide to places as diverse as Peru, Canada and the US to the West, Morocco and Mauritius to the South, Iceland to the North and Thailand, India, Malaysia and Singapore to the East, as well as much of Europe and the UK…. but I still have itchy feet!
+I have been and always will remain (as the students will no doubt tell you!) completely in love with the humanities and particularly passionate about both physical and human geography.
+I have lived in both the UK and Spain and have had both the pleasure and the privilege of travelling far and wide to places as diverse as Peru, Canada and the US to the West, Morocco and Mauritius to the South, Iceland to the North and Thailand, India, Malaysia and Singapore to the East, as well as much of Europe and the UK…. but I still have itchy feet!
 I cannot ever seem to get enough of our incredible planet and its diverse social and natural ecosystems and I am never happy indoors for too long.
 I hope that through my lessons, field trips and my blog exploring geography in the news I can impart to my students just how much geography is an exciting, relevant and invaluable subject…it is all around us after all!